PIEs assessment: what is the point?

 So the saying goes.
 What, then is, the point of 'assessing' a service as a PIE?

-In this section of this site (in the linked pages, column right), we explore a range of issues in assessment and evaluation of complex needs services, as that is the central focus of this site.
+In this section of this site we explore a range of issues in assessment and evaluation of complex needs services, as these are the central focus of this site.
+In particular we aim highlight the difference between 'formative' and 'summative' evaluation approaches.

-But the rest of this section is given over to our own approach to PIEs assessment, with the Pizazz, both the 'pen and paper' version, and now the software - the PIE Abacus.
+The rest of this section is then given over practical ways to structure that 'in the round' feedback, for maximum effect; and to outlining our own approach to the assessment and appraisal of PIEs, using the Pizazz - both the 'pen and paper' version, and now the still un-tapped potential in the software - the PIE Abacus (HERE).

 On evaluation : specifics